LaQuay/marcvila.me/_hackathons/team-b7-digitalhealthhackathon-2018.md

 Original event description:

 > ...
-Desarrollar el primer algoritmo que permita predecir la probabilidad de que pacientes con cáncer desarrollen una infección por una bacteria resistente a los antibióticos convencionales es el objetivo del primer "Hackathon", que este fin de semana celebrará el Hospital Clínic de Barcelona.
+Desarrollar el primer algoritmo que permita predecir la probabilidad de que pacientes con
+> cáncer desarrollen una infección por una bacteria resistente a los antibióticos convencionales es
+> el objetivo del primer "Hackathon", que este fin de semana celebrará el Hospital Clínic de
+> Barcelona.

 > Hacking starts at 10:00 AM on Saturday and ends at 15:00 PM on Sunday.

 ### The challenge

 Help our doctors!
 Develop a Machine Learning algorithm to predict which patients with neutropenia are most likely to develop multi-drug resistant bacteremia.
-The ability to produce accurate data-based predictions, to think out of the box and be a team player will play an essential role to win this challenge.
+The ability to produce accurate data-based predictions, think out of the box, and be a team player will play an essential role to win this challenge.
 Not to mention your ability to present to the audience and committee of experts your insights and outputs generated.

 ### The solution

 Hematological patients face a daily threat.
-Due to certain cancer treatments, their immune system deteriorates and it is very likely that many of them end up suffering from febrile neutropenia.
+Due to certain cancer treatments, their immune system deteriorates and many of them likely end up suffering from febrile neutropenia.
 When this happens, there is a considerable risk that they end up developing a possibly-fatal disease called bacteremia.
 Since performing a complete diagnosis to determine whether a patient has bacteremia or not could take multiple days (and prolonged waiting times for infected patients would drastically increase their risk of dying), most patients are treated with broad-spectrum, toxic, and/or expensive antibiotics right away even if they might not need it.
 There is, however, a huge amount of historical data available regarding the tests performed on each patient as well as their surroundings that could help predict the probability of a patient developing multi-drug resistant bacteremia.

 #### Languages